-My dad died on Father’s Day.
+My dad died on Father’s Day

 Aberration: a state or condition markedly different from the norm

-- My dad’s health is an aberration.
+- My dad’s yellow skin is an aberration.

 - A 17-year old girl without a father is an aberration.